Fill in a keyword below to quickly find the answer to your question about the visa New Zealand

 Sometimes, it can be hard to tell whether the passport number contains the number 0 or the letter O. A British passport number always consists of nine digits, so it can never be the letter O. For other nationalities, the passport number is not case-sensitive, so it does not matter whether you fill in lower-case or upper-case letters.

 Are you applying for an NZeTA via e-Visa.ie?
 Then it is always checked whether you have swapped the letter O and the number 0.
-If this error is noticed, it will always be corrected for you immediately.
+If this error is found, it will always be corrected for you immediately.
 This way you can still travel without problems.

 After submitting the application